OngMinXian/NUSPlanner/README.md

 ### Project management and planning :spiral_notepad:

-Approximately 15 man days, the equivalent of 120 hours, was directed towards coding new functionalities, fixing technical issues, testing and deploying our web application in Milestone 2, with the breakdown of tasks by duration (in days) as follows:
+Approximately **15 man days, the equivalent of 120 hours,** was directed towards coding new functionalities, fixing technical issues, testing and deploying our web application in Milestone 2, with the breakdown of tasks by duration (in days) as follows:

 <p align = "center">
   <img src ="https://user-images.githubusercontent.com/79785001/175822048-f7b4f5c9-be30-4c4f-b283-cf0e0d714873.png">
  </p>

-After gaining familiarity with the tech stacks in Milestone 1, our main focus in Milestone 2 was to set up as many functionalities as we could in our web application.
-The process of setting up each page was prolonged because we conducted extensive error checks and had to resolve the technical issues that we discovered.
+After gaining familiarity with the tech stacks in Milestone 1, our **main focus in Milestone 2 was to set up as many functionalities as we could** in our web application.
+The process of setting up each page was prolonged because we **conducted extensive error checks** and had to resolve the technical issues that we discovered.

 <p align = "center">
   <img src="https://user-images.githubusercontent.com/79785001/175822643-596e187a-0a2c-4749-b5ab-d907b008c4a7.png">
 </p>

-The quantity of the code produced in Milestone 2 was significantly more extensive than in Milestone 1, hence there was an urgent need for proper communication and project planning.
-Apart from updating each other about our progress in coding and the changes that we made to the code files, we updated the technical aspect of our README regularly to ensure that the set-up procedure is up-to-date.
-We also created issues in our GitHub page for technical difficulties that we struggled to resolve.
+The quantity of the code produced in Milestone 2 was significantly greater than in Milestone 1, hence there was an urgent need for proper communication and project planning.
+Apart from updating each other about our progress in coding and the changes that we made to the code files, we **updated the technical aspect of our README regularly** to ensure that the set-up procedure is up-to-date.
+We also **created issues in our GitHub page** for technical difficulties that we struggled to resolve.

 ## Technical difficulties encountered :toolbox: